Online Reputation Management – How to Improve Your Business Profile on Google

-Opinion: Online Reputation Management How to Improve Your Business Profile on Google – Auckland PR consultant Fleur Revell explains how you can upgrade your online appearance.
+Opinion: Online Reputation Management – How to Improve Your Business Profile on Google – Auckland reputation management online & PR consultant Fleur Revell explains how you can upgrade your online appearance.

-According to Auckland PR consultant Fleur Revell, the answer is simple turn the negative into a positive.
+According to Auckland online reputation management & PR consultant Fleur Revell, the answer is simple – turn the negative into a positive.

 Fleur was recently approached by New Zealand Herald to give her advice on how businesses can address negative articles appearing on search engines through online reputation management.
 Read the NZ Herald articles here and here.

-The Director of Impact PR says there are a number of strategies for dealing with negative reviews.
+The Director of Impact PR who consults with clients on their online reputation management says there are a number of strategies for dealing with negative reviews.
 The important thing all businesses should consider is that far from being the end of the transaction, negative customer experiences should be an opportunity for businesses to showcase top level customer service.

 “Where possible contact the customer directly and attempt to rectify the issue with them offline.
 Sometimes this may involve going above and beyond and spending more than the cost of the purchased product or service, but it is critical to stem the negative publicity as quickly as possible,” she says.

 “Once resolved, the business can ask the consumer to update their review showing the resolution.
 It’s important that in this situation it is clear to readers of reviews that they believe the business attempts to address all service issues, regardless of whether they are posted publicly. “